About the Buildings

 The 300-seat conference theater will be used for educational programs, innovation summits, research and medical symposiums and community gatherings.
 Future plans include adding meeting breakout space to support a wider array of conference needs.

-This center will provide comprehensive primary care for children and adolescents including services such as well-child visits; school physicals; treatment of minor illness and injury; and coordinated care for children with chronic health needs.
+This center will provide comprehensive primary and specialty care for children and adolescents including services such as well-child visits; school physicals; treatment of minor illness and injury; and coordinated care for children with chronic health needs.

 The center will also house the clinical services of our Rare Disease Institute, which diagnoses and treats children with genetic and metabolic diseases.